mautic/developer-documentation-new/docs/components/points.rst

 .. vale on

-A custom Point Trigger used to execute a specific action once a Contact hits X number of Points.
+A custom Point Trigger used to execute a specific action once a Contact reaches X number of Points.

-Mautic dispatches the Event ``\Mautic\PointBundle\PointEvents::TRIGGER_ON_BUILD`` for Plugins to register their custom point triggers.
+Mautic dispatches the Event ``\Mautic\PointBundle\PointEvents::TRIGGER_ON_BUILD`` for Plugins to register their custom Point Triggers.
 Listeners receive a ``Mautic\PointBundle\Event\TriggerBuilderEvent`` object.
 Register the Event using the ``addEvent`` method as described below.

 .. php:class:: Mautic\PointBundle\Event\TriggerBuilderEvent